 In this paper I argue that it's possible that the contents of some visual experiences are influenced by the subject's prior beliefs, hopes, suspicions, desires, fears or other mental states, and that this possibility places constraints on the theory of perceptual justification that 'dogmatism' or 'phenomenal conservativism' cannot respect.

-The Epistemic Impact of Etiology of Experience , forthcoming in Philosophical Studies (updated August 2011) as a symposium with replies by Richard Feldman, Richard Fumerton and Michael Huemer.
+The Epistemic Impact of Etiology of Experience , Philosophical Studies 162.3 Published as a symposium with replies by Richard Feldman, Richard Fumerton and Michael Huemer.

 In this paper I offer a theory of what makes certain influences on visual experiences by prior mental states (including desires, beliefs, moods, and fears) reduce the justificatory force of those experiences.
 The main idea is that experiences, like beliefs, can have rationally assessable etiologies, and when those etiologies are irrational, the experiences are epistemically downgraded.